DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 ## <a name="controlled-and-uncontrolled-modes"></a>Controlled (stateless) and Uncontrolled (stateful) modes

-You may need to control the Grid state or delegate state management to a component, for instance, you need to switch the sorting state to the controlled mode to persist the Grid sorting an end-user configured and restore it withing the next app usage session.
+You may need to control the Grid state or delegate state management to a component, for instance, when switching the sorting state to the controlled mode to persist the Grid sorting an end-user configured and restoring it within the next app usage session.
 In this case, the Grid accepts the sorting configuration via the [SortingState](reference/sorting-state.md) plugin properties and notifies you once an end-user has changed the sorting configuration, similar to the [controlled components concept](https://facebook.github.io/react/docs/forms.html#controlled-components).

 In your code, it looks as follows: